-4.4.
+9 4.4.
 Pure original component from the entrainer-lean phase

-As mentioned already, the original component A or B immiscible with the entrainer E and forming the heteroazeotrope is recovered at the composition of the liquid-liquid split L_A or L_B .
+As mentioned already, the original component A or B immiscible with the entrainer E and forming the heteroazeotrope is recovered at the composition of the liquid-liquid split L_A or L_B.
 The original component B or A miscible with the entrainer is recovered pure in the still.
 Our feasibility analysis did not cover the possibility of further purification of the entrainer-lean phase.
 In the last column of Tables 1-3 (under the title "pure components"), we consider this issue for all feasible separations.

-Case al: This case served as the working example in this paper.
-As can be seen in Table 4, where we give the steady-state products for both the rectifier and the multivessel column, the entrainer-lean phase L_A , rich in the original component A, is recovered in the decanter.
-The other original component B is recovered pure in the still.
-The entrainer-lean phase L_A is on the binary edge AE (see Table 1) and, thus, it can be easily separated in a subsequent rectification step.
+- 19 Case a1: This case served as the working example in this paper.
+As can be seen in Table 4, where we give the steady- - state products for both the rectifier and the multivessel column, the entrainer-lean phase L_A, rich in the original component A, is recovered in the decanter.
+The other original - component B is recovered pure in the still.
+The entrainerlean phase L_A is on the binary edge AE (see Table 1) and, - thus, it can be easily separated in a subsequent rectification step.
 The heteroazeotrope AzEA will then be the top product and pure component A will be the still product.
-Thus, case al is not only feasible but also both original components can be recovered pure.
-The last column in Table 1 indicates whether the original component (A or B) can be recovered in pure form from the entrainer-lean phase $(L_A \text{ or } L_B)$ in subsequent distillation steps.
+Thus, case a1 is not only feasible but also both original components can be recovered pure.
+The last column in Table 1 indicates whether the original component (A or B) can be recovered in pure form from the entrainer-lean phase $(L_A \text{ or } L_B)$ in 33 subsequent distillation steps.

 Case a5: As seen in Table 4, pure component B is recovered in the still, while the entrainer-lean phase $L{A'}$ is recovered in the decanter.
-A subsequent rectification step for the ternary fraction $L{A'}$ (Table 1) will lead to the heteroazeotrope AzEA in the decanter, while the still path will end up in the binary edge AB.
-This means that we return to the close-boiling mixture AB that we wanted to separate initially.
-Thus, the process is feasible (we can recover B and $L{A'}$), but we cannot recover pure original component A from the entrainer-lean phase $L{A'}$ in the decanter.
-The ternary fraction $L{A'}$ has to be recycled to the next batch.
-Therefore, we have a "NO" in the last column of Table 1.
+A subsequent rectification step and up in the binary edge AB.
+This means that we return to the close-boiling mixture AB that we wanted to separateinitially.
+Thus, the process is feasible (we can recover B and

+37 for the ternary fraction $L{A'}$ (Table 1) will lead to the heteroazeotrope AzEA in the decanter, while the still path will we have a "NO" in the last column of Table 1.
 The same happens with case a9 in Table 1.
-We cannot recover pure A from the ternary fraction $L{A'}$.
+We cannot recover pure A from the ternary fraction L{A'}.

-Case a6: As we can see in Table 4, pure component A is recovered in the still and an entrainer-lean phase $L{B'}$ in the decanter.
-It is not possible to recover pure component B from the entrainer-lean phase $L{B'}$ with a subsequent rectification step, since this will lead back to the original close-boiling mixture AB (see Table 1).
-However, it would be possible to recover pure component B from the fraction $L{B'}$ in a batch stripper since component B is a stable node in the region where the fraction $L{B'}$ is located.
-Since batch strippers are not considered in this study, we have a "NO" in the last column of Table 1.
+41 initially.
+Thus, the process is feasible (we can recover B and $L{A'}$), but we cannot recover pure original component A from step, since this will lead back to the original close-boiling mixture AB (see Table 1).
+However, it would be possible to recover pure component B from the fraction $L{B'}$ in a batch stripper since component B is a stable node in the region 55 where the fraction $L{B'}$ is located.
+Since batch strippers are not considered in this study, we have a "NO" in the last 57 column of Table 1.